 I'm sitting at the airport on a Sunday morning waiting for my flight to Las Vegas for the now-annual pilgrimage to the NamesCon conference.
 A few years ago, Vegas was one of my "bucket list" places - one of those iconic cities that one should visit at least once in their life.
 For me, once … Continue reading Vegas…again

 I can't remember now where I came across a mention of this super-handy browser extension but I suspect it was one of my co-workers.
 I wish I could give you credit here, Unknown Helpful Person, but alas, my memory has failed me.
 Edit: Unknown Helpful Person has been identified, yay!
 And as I suspected, it's … Continue reading My new favorite browser extension (perfect for readers)

 Cats, history, literature, more cats, heat and humidity - all in a gorgeous tropical setting in Key West.

 Had a fantastic time parasailing with my family in beautiful Key West.
 We started the day with snorkeling, moved on to parasailing, and then wrapped it up with jet skis.
 The weather was perfect and our Sebago crew was great!

 I came across this quote in A Moveable Feast and smiled at the curmudgeonness of it.
-I can’t say that I don’t feel the same way at times though. 🙂 When spring came, even the false spring, there were no problems except where to be the happiest.
-The only thing that could spoil a day was people and if you could keep from making engagements, each day had no limits. […]
+I can't say that I don't feel the same way at times though. 🙂 When spring came, even the false spring, there were no problems except where to be the happiest.
+The only thing that could spoil a day … Continue reading Ernest Hemingway: a brief rant-quote about people

 I would highly recommend a visit here if you're in Paris and if you can handle the stairs.
 It's a good workout so in addition to seeing a magnificent place of worship and incredible views of Paris, you can also justify eating that extra croissant or pain au chocolat or having that extra glass of wine.
 Enjoy!